filecoin-project/specs/actors.md

 		Fatal("requirement must be at least 1")
 	}
 	if req > len(self.Signers) {
-		Fatal("requirement must be less than nuber of signers") }
+		Fatal("requirement must be less than number of signers") }

 	self.Required = req